-Due to high unemployment, many people are finding their search for a new job to be a lengthy one.
+Some people find their search for a new job can be a lengthy one.
 During the search time, technologies change, new software versions are released, and new laws governing your field are instituted.
 Using some of your job hunting time for updating job skills can give you a competitive edge in the job hunt.

 With the price of college education increasing by 8% annually according to FinAid.com, what is a person who wishes to keep job skills current to do?

 Reassuringly colleges and universities do offer many low-cost educational opportunities and additional resources available in many mid-size cities can offer you some options to refresh your employment skills without taking out student loans.